Foods To Avoid Feeding Your Pets

 Animal Fat and High Fat Content Foods

 Feeding animal fat or high fat content foods can cause pancreatitis in pets.
-Pancreatitis is a serious disease causing persistent vomiting which usually requires extended hospitalization.
+Pancreatitis is a serious disease causing persistent vomiting.
+Severely ill pets may require hospitalization.
 Examples of high fat content foods to avoid feeding your pets include turkey or chicken skin, gravy, and french fries.

 Grapes and Raisins